Generous president: When Mahama gifted $10,000 to a Ghana national team

 After he made the gracious gift, Mahama made it clear that this was only the beginning of his support for the amputee football team.

-He vowed to continue investing in the team’s future success, assuring the players that should he be elected as President of Ghana, the amputee football team would not be forgotten.
+He vowed to continue investing in the team’s future success, assuring the players that if he is re-elected as President of Ghana, the amputee football team would not be forgotten.

 "You will have all the support required to defend your championship and bring home even more honors," he pledged.